A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: The Fractal Scaling Model

-The storage coefficient defined above will also satisfy that $\beta\in \ell^{1}(\B)$ and permit the desired \textit{Estimate} \eqref{Def Bilinear Form Scaled Coefficient Continuity}.
-A more sophisticated variation includes probabilistic uncertainty for the values $\{\alpha_{n}: n \in \N\}$, whether on its decay rate or the distributed values of tolerance centered at the self-similarity parameter $L$.
-A very basic probabilistic version of the latter will be numerically illustrated in \textit{Section} \ref{Sec Numerical Experiments}. \end{remark}
+The storage coefficient defined above will also satisfy that $\beta\in \ell^{1}(\B)$ and permit the desired \textsc{Estimate} \eqref{Def Bilinear Form Scaled Coefficient Continuity}.
+A more sophisticated variation considers probabilistic uncertainty for the values $\{\alpha_{n}: n \in \N\}$, whether on its decay rate or, on a distribution centered at the self-similarity parameter $L$.
+A very basic probabilistic version of the latter will be numerically illustrated in \textsc{Section} \ref{Sec Numerical Experiments}. \end{remark}